FluxML/ParameterSchedulers.jl/docs/src/cheatsheet.md

 If you are coming from PyTorch or Tensorflow, the following table should help you find the corresponding schedule policy in ParameterSchedulers.jl.

 !!! note
     PyTorch typically wraps an optimizer as the first argument, but we ignore that functionality in the table.
-To wrap a Flux.jl optimizer with a schedule from the rightmost column, use [`ParameterSchedules.Scheduler`](#).
+To wrap a Flux.jl optimizer with a schedule from the rightmost column, use [`ParameterSchedulers.Scheduler`](@ref).
     The variable `lr` in the middle/rightmost column refers to the initial learning rate of the optimizer.

 | PyTorch                                                                        | Tensorflow                                            | ParameterSchedulers.jl                                |